-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 2011

-Not nearly as buzzy as “House of Cards,” yet similar in several respects, “Boss”stars Kelsey Grammer as Tom Kane, the ruthless mayor of Chicago, who—in the first amazing scene—is diagnosed a fatal form of dementia.
+Not nearly as buzzy as “House of Cards” (yet similar in several respects), “Boss”stars Kelsey Grammer as Tom Kane, the ruthless mayor of Chicago, who—in the first amazing scene—is diagnosed a fatal form of dementia.

-The slickly-shot show delves deeply into Chicago’s often-corrupt political system, a powerful marriage of convenience, and the intense behind-the-scenes maneuvering of political campaigns.
+The slickly-shot show delves deeply into Chicago’s often-corrupt political system, a powerful marriage of convenience, and the intense, behind-the-scenes maneuvering of political campaigns.
 Grammer puts his dramatic acting chops to excellent (if a little frightening) use.
+Stream it here.

 “Narcos”